waisbrot/kidsay/_posts/2021-06-18-Relativity.md

 _Phineas calls orion to ask how shaking a magnet can produce electricity_

-Orion: So, you know the Theory of Relativity?
+Orion: So, you know the Theory of Relativity?<br/>
 Phineas: Well...
 I _don't_ know Relativity.
 Because, I _am_ quite young, you know.